carp-dk/carp.sensing-flutter/README.md

 ## Contributing

-Contributing is not entirely in place yet.
+Contributing is not yet in place.
 However, if you wish to contribute a change to any of the existing components in this repo, please review our [contribution guide](https://github.com/cph-cachet/carp.sensing/CONTRIBUTING.md), and send a [pull request](https://github.com/cph-cachet/carp.sensing-flutter/pulls).